shovall/FlowInjectionMSOptimization/README.md

 Comment out the following line (#465 in Matlab 2017b): out.scan = out.scan([out.scan.num]);

-The raw data is publicly available in the Zenodo repository. https://doi.org/10.5281/zenodo.3581227
+The raw data is publicly available in Metabolomics Workbench with the identifier ST001380 [https://doi.org/10.21228/M8P41V].